Party-Parrots-Organization/ParrotGPT/README.md

 It is compatible with both desktop and mobile devices.

 Purpose:
-Our tagline is "Not just the what, but the why".
+Our tagline is "The library in yur Pocket".
 We want to build an eager AI assistant who cares about your purpose, not just what you're asking for.

 Key Features: